-If you can correct the problem with the former primary machine—for example, if the machine was unplugged and you plugged it back in, or the machine temporarily lost network connectivity but network connectivity was later restored—the former primary becomes the standby machine for the data store.
+If you are able to correct the problem with the former primary machine—for example, if the machine was unplugged and you plugged it back in, or the machine temporarily lost network connectivity but network connectivity was later restored—the former primary becomes the standby machine for the data store.

-The following is a list of situations for which the standby machine becomes the primary for your relational and tile cache data stores.
-Note that the following three situations involve hardware or software failures.
+The following is a list of situations for which the standby machine becomes the primary for your data store:

 - The primary data store stops working.
 ArcGIS Data Store attempts to restart the data store on the primary machine.
 If it cannot restart, the data store fails over to the standby.